Mitchell-Peck-Development/my-team-docs/forms/viewing-submissions.md

 # Viewing Submissions

-When you're online, the main Forms page will have a clock icon in the top left of the page.
+When you're online, the main Forms page will have a clock button in the top left of the page.

 <figure><img src="../.gitbook/assets/main (2).png" alt="" width="375"><figcaption><p>Forms Page</p></figcaption></figure>

-When you tap the clock icon, it will take you to the view responses page.
+When you tap the clock button, it will take you to the view responses page.

 <figure><img src="../.gitbook/assets/main (3).png" alt="" width="375"><figcaption><p>View Responses Page</p></figcaption></figure>